Capula Investment Management

 Capula Investment Management LLP is a British hedge fund, the fourth largest in Europe, with assets under management (AUM) of about $30 billion as of 2024.

-Location

 It is headquartered at 7 Clarges Street, in Mayfair, London with affiliated entities in Hong Kong, Japan, Singapore and the US.

-History

 It was founded in 2005 by Yan Huo and Masao Asai, as a spin-off from UFJI.

-Organization

 The firm manages absolute return, enhanced fixed income, macro and crisis alpha strategies.